Rachel Cameron: Royal Academy of Dance

 Cameron, benefitting from her professional alliances with both Lester and Karsavina, became increasingly involved in teaching at the RAD, particularly through the development and perpetuation of the Karsavina Syllabus.
 Karsavina had been influential in the formation of The Association of Operatic Dancing (the predecessor to the RAD) in 1920 and had become the RAD's first Vice President in 1949.
 Drawing on her own training in pre-revolutionary Russia, she created and established the Karsavina Syllabus for the Teacher Training Course at the academy and it was formally launched in 1954.
 The Syllabus is not an examination syllabus; it is specifically designed to enhance and supplement practical study.
 It concentrates on technique, musicality and the quality of movement and the different styles of ballet.
 While somewhat revised since Karsavina created it, not least by Cameron, it is still a crucial part of RAD teacher training and education.

 Cameron was instrumental in helping Karsavina in her development of the Syllabus and in its instruction, demonstrating technical points as Karsavina was no longer able to dance.
 "Karsavina's teaching was pretty hot stuff," Cameron recalled.
 "She was beautiful.
 It sounds ridiculous, but you only had to see her slide her feet into fifth and you just melted."
 After Karsavina's retirement only a handful of teachers have taught the Syllabus.
 Until the end of the twentieth century most of them, like Cameron, had studied it under Karsavina herself and were entrusted by her to teach it.
 Audrey Knight-Ellis taught it until 1956, Claude Newman from then until 1961.
 Then Keith Lester took over.
 Cameron assisted all of them.

-In 1973, at the request of Karsavina, Cameron took over the Syllabus herself as its prime tutor and guardian.
-She had reached the peak of her true calling, training the ballet teachers of the future in the second and third years of their studies, and she retained and enjoyed this crowning achievement for over a quarter of a century.
+In 1973, at the request of Karsavina, Cameron took over the Syllabus as its tutor and guardian.
+She continued training ballet teachers in the second and third years of their studies, a role she held for over twenty-five years.